C0C0AN/musicgenre_similarities/dataset/readme.md

 # NC2U dataset

-Within here, you'll find resources related to the dataset aspects of the project.
+This directory provides resources related to the dataset aspects of the project.